GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16a_data_presentation_Intro.md

 ### Overview, *R/RStudio*, and using *R* in the *Jupyter* environment

+!!! quote ""

     There are a number of powerful packages within the `R` software environment which can be used to create high quality images of genomic and metagenomic data.
 While each of these packages comes with its own documentation, these documents and tutorials usually assume that your data is already in some already-prepared format.
 Our data will almost never be in this format, though, so these exercises show two brief examples of how we can scrape data from our existing files to create useful figures.
 As such, these examples are more complicated than what you would get reading the tutorials and manuals of the plotting tools, but will be transferable to your own work.

     In your own work, it may be preferable to download the relevant files from NeSI (e.g. via `scp ...`) and work with them on a locally installed version of `RStudio` on your own machine.
 For today, to be able to run these `R` exercises in a stable environment within the NeSI platform, we will be running an `R` [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) from within a [Jupyter](https://jupyter.org/) environment.

     By now you should be very familiar with running the terminal window from within the NeSI [Jupyter hub](https://jupyter.nesi.org.nz/hub/login).
 In addition to the terminal, `Jupyter Notebooks` more generally also provide an interactive space that allows for mixing multiple languages within a single document, including [Markdown](https://en.wikipedia.org/wiki/Markdown), `Python`, and `R` (by default, `Markdown` and one coding language such as `R` can be used within one document, but there are add-ons available to expand this, should you wish to). `Jupyter Notebooks` can be extremely useful as a workspace that is the equivalent of an electronic "lab book".
 Today, we will be using it as an interactive space to run `R`.
 Note that, while the layout will be slightly different to `RStudio`, the commands we will be working through will work the same in both environments.

     These exercises will take place with files in the `11.data_presentation/` folder.

 ---